 About the structure and biological function of NS

 Structure.
-Non-hydroxy-fatty acid [N] sphingosine [S] ceramides (CER[NS], or NS) are a subclass of ceramides.
+Non-hydroxy-fatty acid [N] sphingosine [S] ceramides (CER[NS], or NS) belong to the group of ceramide lipids within the sphingolipids.
 Their structure consists of a sphingoid base, specifically sphingosine, and a fatty acid, which is a non-hydroxy fatty acid.
 The fatty acid can be of variable length, hydroxylated, and contain double bonds.

 Function.
 Non-hydroxy-sphingosines are mainly associated with human skin where they fulfill structural and signaling purposes.
 NS ceramides contribute to epidermal barrier function to protect against the environment and prevent trans-epidermal water loss.
 Skin ceramide profile aberrations can lead or contribute to skin conditions.
 An increase of NS ceramides is associated with psoriasis, a decrease is linked to dry skin.
 Further, a Nordic diet decreases NS levels in liver but increases brain levels.